 Make the most of where you are staying and enjoy the afternoon in - light the fire, roast marshmallows, play board games, or stream a movie together.
 Let the world go by and watch it all from the loveliness of your accommodation.
 Take a stroll in the neighbourhood just like a local and order takeaway for dinner.
 Quiet days are good days too.

 There’s no sibling rivalry when it comes to this suggestion.
 A visit to the Yarra Valley Chocolaterie will tick everyone’s happy box.

 Enjoy a delightfully chocolate-infused sweet and savoury menu for lunch in the cafe.
-There’s outdoor games and room to run on the lawn outside and some sweet treats to take home to your accommodation (for future bribes…we didn’t say that!).
+There are outdoor games, room to run on the lawn, and some sweet treats to take home to your accommodation (for future bribes…we didn’t say that!).